CodeReviewDAO/dxd_codereview/Reviews/267 - Casper .NET C# SDK/1 - Alpha Version/README.md

 Project contains 41 unit tests that can be executed from the console.
 The reviewer has observed that all tests run successfully without errors.

-Test Results can be found the the folder next to this review: 267_1_TestResults.txt
+Test Results can be found in the folder next to this review: 267_1_TestResults.txt

 Requirement | Finding
 ------------ | -------------